A Place to Grow.

 For residents who live outside the legal area of the Henika District Library we will issue you a library card for your home library if you live in Dorr, Hopkins, and Leighton Township.
 We do not issue cards for residents of Yankee Springs township, Monterey township and Watson township.
 Residents of other municipalities outside the boundaries of the Lakeland Library Cooperative will be charged an annual non-resident fee for a Henika District Library non-resident card.

-The Henika District Library lends its materials for two distinct lengths of time:
+The Henika District Library lends its materials for three distinct lengths of time:

 Magazines and DVDs are 7 days

 PS, XBOX, and Wii Games are 14 days

 When you check out materials you will be given a receipt listing each item and its due date unless you opt out of this service.
 Items will automatically renew up to 2 times as long as they are eligible for renewal (no holds from other patrons, have not exceeded your hold limit).

 Henika District Library does not charge overdue fines for any materials.
 Henika District Library patrons who borrow materials from other libraries will still be subject to that library's overdue fines and bills policies.

 After Hours Item Return